mickeytheq/ZoopDocs/docs/shared/instructions/Instructions.md

 `#TTSZ#ReplaceCardFace(ReplaceFace="Back",CopyCardTitle="Shared Back",CopyCardFace="Back")`

+## Instruction - Swap card faces

+This instruction swaps the front and back of the card faces.
+Primarily useful when Strange Eons supports the combination of front/back you want, e.g. Story and Location, but you want the front to be the back and vice versa.

+Instruction key: SwapFaces

+Parameters: None

+### Example

+The following example will replace the back face of the current card with the back face of the card titled “Shared Back”

+`#TTSZ#ReplaceCardFace(ReplaceFace="Back",CopyCardTitle="Shared Back",CopyCardFace="Back")`

 ## Instruction - Exclude

 This allows you to have Zoop exclude the card from the export process.
 This can be useful if the card is a work in progress or is used as part of a card such as the source of the ReplaceCardFace instruction.